-- Sec.
-17. "Tribal court" means a court with jurisdiction over child custody proceedings that is either a Court of Indian Offenses, a court established and operated under the code or custom of an Indian tribe or any other administrative body of a tribe that is vested with authority over child custody proceedings. - Sec.
-18. 1.
-A person has custody of an Indian child under sections 2 to 39, inclusive, of this act if the person has physical custody or legal custody of the Indian child under any applicable tribal law, tribal custom or state law. - 2.
-An Indian child's parent has continued custody of the Indian child if the parent currently has, or previously had, custody of the Indian child. - 3.
-For purposes of sections 2 to 39, inclusive, of this act, the following persons are presumed to have continued custody of an Indian child: - (a) The Indian child's biological mother. - (b) A man who is married to the Indian child's biological mother. - (c) A man whose parentage has been acknowledged or established as described in section 19 of this act. - Sec.
-19. 1.
-A man's parentage of an Indian child is acknowledged or established for purposes of sections 2 to 39, inclusive, of this act and chapters 125A, 127, 128 and 432B of NRS if the man's parentage has been: - (a) Established under subsection 2 of NRS 126.041; - (b) Established under tribal law; - (c) Recognized in accordance with tribal custom; or - (d) Openly proclaimed by the man, orally or in writing, to the court, the Indian child's family, the Division or an adoption agency licensed in this State and the man's paternity is confirmed in accordance with this section. - 2.
-If a man acknowledges paternity of an Indian child to the Division or an adoption agency as provided in paragraph (d) of subsection 1, the Division or adoption agency shall notify the court of the man's acknowledgement immediately or, if a matter is not yet pending in this State, immediately upon filing a petition or being served with a copy of a petition alleging that the child is within the jurisdiction of the court. - 3.
+- parent currently has, or previously had, custody of the Indian child.
+[3.
+For purposes of sections 2 to 39, inclusive, of this act, the following - 10 11 persons are presumed to have continued custody of an Indian child: 12 - (a) The Indian child's biological mother. - (b) A man who is married to the Indian child's biological mother. (c) A man whose parentage has been acknowledged or established as described in section 19 of this act.] - Sec.
+19. [1.
+A man's parentage of an Indian child is acknowledged or established for purposes of sections 2 to 39, inclusive, of this act and chapters proceedings that is either a Court of Indian Offenses, a court established and operated under the code or custom of an Indian tribe or any other administrative

+"Tribal court" means a court with jurisdiction over child custody

+- 125A, 127, 128 and 432B of NRS if the man's parentage has been. (a) Established under subsection 2 of NRS 126.041: - (b) Established under tribal law; - (c) Recognized in accordance with tribal custom; or - (d) Openly proclaimed by the man, orally or in writing, to the court, the Indian child's family, the Division or an adoption agency licensed in this State and the man's paternity is confirmed in accordance with this section. - 2.
+If a man acknowledges paternity of an Indian child to the Division or an adoption agency as provided in paragraph (d) of subsection 1, the Division or adoption agency shall notify the court of the man's acknowledgement immediately or, if a matter is not yet pending in this State, immediately upon filing a polition or being served with a copy of a petition alloging that the child is within the jurisdiction of the court. - 3.
 Not later than 30 days after receiving the oral or written acknowledgment of the man under paragraph (d) of subsection 1 or receiving notice under subsection 2 of the man's acknowledgment, the court shall order tests for the typing of blood or taking of specimens for genetic identification in accordance with NRS 126.121.
-If any person fails to comply with an order of the court for such tests within a reasonable period, the court shall consider the person to have refused to submit to the test for the purposes of NRS 126.121.

-4. If the tests ordered pursuant to subsection 3 do not confirm the man's paternity or if the man has refused to consent to the tests, the man's parentage has not been acknowledged or established for purposes of subsection 1.

-Sec.
-20. In a child custody proceeding involving an Indian child, when making a determination regarding the best interests of the child in accordance with sections 2 to 39, inclusive, of this act, chapter 125A, 127, 128 or 432B of NRS, the Indian Child Welfare Act, 25 U.S.C. §§ 1901 et seq., or any applicable regulations or rules regarding sections 2 to 39, inclusive, of this act, chapter 125A, 127, 128 or 432B of NRS or the Indian Child Welfare Act, the court shall, in consultation with the Indian child's tribe, consider the following:

-1. The protection of the safety, well-being, development and stability of the Indian child;

-2. The prevention of unnecessary out-of-home placement of the Indian child;
+If any person fails to comply with an order of the court for such tests within a reasonable period, the court shall consider the person to have refused to submit to the test for the purposes of NRS 126.121. - 4.
+If the tests ordered pursuant to subsection 3 do not confirm the man's paternity or if the man has refused to consent to the tests, the man's parentage has not been acknowledged or established for purposes of subsection 1.]
+(Deleted by amendment.) - Sec.
+20. In a child custody proceeding involving an Indian child, when making a determination regarding the best interests of the child in accordance with sections 2 to [39,] 38, inclusive, of this act, chapter 125A, 127, 128 or 432B of NRS, the Indian Child Welfare Act, 25 U.S.C. §§ 1901 et seq., or any applicable regulations or rules regarding sections 2 to [39,] 38, inclusive, of this act, chapter 125A, 127, 128 or 432B of NRS or the Indian Child Welfare Act, the court shall, in consultation with the Indian child's tribe, consider the following: - 1.
+The protection of the safety, well-being, development and stability of the Indian child; - The prevention of unnecessary out-of-home placement of the Indian child;